 2. Setting the wrong macros

-It’s important to track to know which level you’re currently on.
+It’s important to track to know which level you currently prefer.
 Some people set their macros too high and end up not seeing any noticeable results, while others set it too low and cannot keep up with the diet.

 How to fix this mistake

 Take a slow and steady approach when starting with low-carb diets.
-If you were previously on a high-carb diet, don’t jump straight to level three macro.
-Instead, start at level one and maintain it until you can consistently limit your carb consumption to below 100 grams a day.
+If you were previously on a high-carb diet, don’t jump straight to keto.
+Instead, start with a moderately low carb diet and maintain it until you can consistently limit your carb consumption to below 100 grams a day.

-Afterwards, you can move to level two and become more strict with your daily carb intake.
-When you have achieved expert control over your hunger cravings, then you can try out level three.
+Afterwards, you can move to low-carb (below 50g net carbs per day) and become more strict with your daily carb intake.
+When you have achieved expert control over your hunger cravings, then you can try out keto.

 3. Eating too many snacks within the day